Kong/kongponents/docs/components/button.md

 ### Icon

 KButton supports using an icon either before the text or without text.
+If you are using the slot you must maintain the icon color yourself when the button is enabled or disabled.

 <KButton appearance="secondary">
   <template v-slot:icon>